Green Goblin Reborn!: Creation and publication

 The staff at Marvel Comics worried that the Comics Code Authority (CCA), a regulatory body within the industry, would take issue with the story because it depicted drug use.
 Lee appealed to the CCA, prompting a rare meeting between the publishers of the Comics Magazine Association of America that oversaw it.
-After review, it stood by its decision that depicting drug use was "immoral" and refused to approve the story's publication.
+After review, the CCA stood by its decision that depicting drug use was "immoral" and refused to approve the story's publication.
 The final decision to reject the story was made by Archie Comics publisher John L. Goldwater, as CCA administrator Leonard Darvin was unavailable.

-Publication without approval from the CCA presented the risk that the series would have to be canceled, or that Marvel Comics could be expelled from the Comics Magazine Association of America, which would pressure sellers away from carrying any publications by the company.
+Publication without approval from the CCA presented the risk that Marvel Comics could be expelled from the Comics Magazine Association of America, which would pressure sellers to stop carrying any publications by the company.
 Lee had previously worked with Chip Goodman to urge the CCA to allow the depiction of narcotics, but it voted against the proposal.

 Lee recalled in a 1998 interview:

 I could understand them; they were like lawyers, people who take things literally and technically.
 The Code mentioned that you mustn't mention drugs and, according to their rules, they were right.
 So I didn't even get mad at them then.
 I said, 'Screw it' and just took the Code seal off for those three issues.
 Then we went back to the Code again.
 I never thought about the Code when I was writing a story, because basically I never wanted to do anything that was to my mind too violent or too sexy.
 I was aware that young people were reading these books, and had there not been a Code, I don't think that I would have done the stories any differently.

 Despite the risks, Lee received permission from his publisher Martin Goodman to release the story.
-By 1971, the CCA had lost some of its influence and retailers will willing to ignore its lack of CCA approval.
-The Amazing Spider-Man #96 was the first issue of a major comic series to be sold without CCA approval since its inception in 1954.
+By 1971, the CCA had lost some of its influence and retailers were willing to ignore the lack of CCA approval for the story arc.
+The Amazing Spider-Man #96 was the first issue of a major comic series to be sold without CCA approval since the organization's inception in 1954.